CansuYildiriim/DSA210-Weather-vs-Transport-Istanbul/README.md

 I also expect that on sunny match days, people might prefer walking or driving, so the pattern could change.
 By the end, I want to have some simple graphs showing these relationships clearly.

-## Tools I Plan to Use
-- Python
-- pandas, numpy
-- matplotlib, seaborn
-- maybe scikit-learn later for a simple prediction test